IATI/IATI-Standard-Website/README.md

 pip install -r requirements_dev.txt
 ```

 Create a local PostgreSQL database (with appropriate user permissions.
-Copy the example local settings file and enter database settings accordingly
+Copy the example local settings file and enter database settings accordingly.

 **Note local.py should not be under version control as it contains sensitive information**

 Without these steps, Django will attempt to create a SQLite3 database which will not work correctly.